 Service Level and User Responsibilities:

 - The private cloud service offered by OCIO should be used solely for the purposes of the University.
 User departments should follow the University's Computing Policies and Regulations.

 - OCIO provides a bare-bone VM residing in Data Centres with high availability and mirrored disk storage.
-It is user departments’ responsibility for all the installation, maintenance, back up and restoration of data and software packages installed.
-User departments are responsible to ensure the software packages installed in VM are licensed and used according to the license agreement concerned.
+User departments are responsible for all the installation, maintenance, back up and restoration of data and software packages installed.
+They are also responsible for generating a Certificate Signing Request (CSR) for OCIO to purchase the Secure Sockets Layer (SSL) certificate, that user departments have to install.
+They must resolve risks stated in the vulnerability scanning report and as per OCIO’s advice.
+In addition, they must ensure that the software packages installed in VM are licensed and used according to the license agreement concerned.

 - OCIO provides a VM-wide restoration of daily backed up data (for up to 7 working days) upon request from the user department concerned.
 User departments should make necessary arrangement for individual file backup and restoration.